fission/fission/hack/Releasing.md

 6. Push this release-x.y.z branch to remote repo.
 Create a PR and wait for CI passed.

-7. Now manually merge the release-x.y.z branch into master branch with Git command to prevent the commit SHA from being changed.
+7. Now manually merge the release-x.y.z branch into main branch with Git command to prevent the commit SHA from being changed.

-    `git checkout master && git merge --ff-only release-<VERSION>`
+    `git checkout main && git merge --ff-only release-<VERSION>`

-8. Test build from master branch for sanity check and make sure the master build is green
+8. Test build from main branch for sanity check and make sure the main build is green

 ## Updating [Fission Charts](https://github.com/fission/fission-charts)